 How Much Does a Golf Ball Weigh?

-Weight is regulated to make sure that golf balls are made artificially heavier to give them a playing advantage.
-The mass of a golf ball can be no more than 1.620 ounces, or 45.93 grams, according to the United States Golf Association, USGA.
+Weight is regulated to make sure that balls for golf are made artificially heavier to give them a playing advantage.
+The mass of a ball can be no more than 1.620 ounces, or 45.93 grams, according to the United States Golf Association, USGA.

 What Do the Dimples on a Golf Ball Do?

-Golf ball dimples help the ball to stabilize as it flies through the air and hold closer to target in crosswinds.
-A smooth golf ball flies straight, with no lift.
-A dimpled ball climbs into the sky and gives golfers longer carry distances.
-Dimple patterns differ and can provide players with performance advantages based on their swing characteristics and feel preferences.
+Dimples help the ball to stabilize as it flies through the air and hold closer to target in crosswinds.
+A smooth ball flies straight, with no lift.

 How Many Dimples are on a Golf Ball?

-Most commonly, golf balls are manufactures with dimple configurations in the range of 300 to 500.
-Most golf balls have dimples of uniform size.
-The most common dimple patterns include a dimple number between 350 and 450 dimples.
+Most commonly, balls are manufactures with dimple design configurations in the range of 300 to 500.
+Most balls have dimple design of uniform size.
+The most common dimple design patterns include a dimple number between 350 and 450 dimples.

 What Do the Numbers on Golf Balls Mean?